Improving Lemon Water

 This study found that reduced water intake for just three days led to an increase in the ‘stress hormone’ cortisol.
 This increase in cortisol impaired blood glucose response for an oral glucose tolerance test i.e. blood glucose levels were higher than optimal.
 So this study suggests, but doesn’t necessarily prove, that being insufficiently hydrated puts the body at risk of higher blood sugar levels due to the increase of cortisol in the blood.
 So, if you’re stressed, if you’re ill, if you’re not sufficiently hydrated and want better blood-sugar control… DRINK UP!

-How Much Water is Enough Water?
+How Much Water Is Enough Water?

 I am grateful to my parents for raising me to fall in love with drinking the pure stuff… My preferred choice of beverage always was, and still is, water.
 But how much of it should I be drinking?